South Carolina Defective Products Lawyers

 Defective Products Compensation

-Consumers that have been harmed by defective products such as drugs, medical devices, or other products, may be eligible to receive legal remedies.
-Such legal remedies, or damages, may include compensation for medical expenses, lost wages, loss of physical capacity, pain, suffering, and mental anguish.
-Punitive damages are also available in many jurisdictions to punish defendants in those cases involving particularly egregious conduct which demonstrates a reckless or wanton disregard for the safety of the public.
+Consumers harmed by defective products such as drugs, medical devices, or other products may be eligible to receive legal remedies.
+Such legal remedies or damages may include compensation for medical expenses, lost wages, loss of physical capacity, pain, suffering, and mental anguish.
+Punitive damages are also available in many jurisdictions to punish defendants in those cases involving particularly egregious conduct that demonstrates a reckless or wanton disregard for the public’s safety.

 Steps to Take After You Learn of a Defective Product